How To Finish A Guitar Body

 How To Finish A Guitar Body With Stain And Lacquer

-Make sure that your up to the difficulty of finishing a guitar body.
+When staining, painting, or lacquering a guitar body make sure that your up to the difficulty of finishing

 This can be a time consuming and frustrating task if you don't have the